josh-works/josh-works.github.io/_posts/2025-03-24-coning-intersections.md

 ### 1. South Denver, a pedestrian crossing of a residential road

 One rainy day, I observed from my bedroom these traffic cones floating down the street.
+The rain _literally_ delivered them to almost exactly where I ended up placing them.
+I'd not had this idea, but I'd been chafing at the problem for a time.

-The video tells the rest of the story:
+this video tells the rest of the story:

 [https://www.tiktok.com/@josh_exists/video/7240202349451595054](https://www.tiktok.com/@josh_exists/video/7240202349451595054)